practice-golang/webhook-basket/README.md

         ...
         ```

+* No delete & flush to target ftp directory. append/overwrite only

 ## Webhook setting
 * Should be set like below picture.
 Also `secret` should be added if set it in `ini` file